baky0905/personal-website/docs/bookmarks-norway.md

 [Shadow Calculator](http://shadowcalculator.eu/) - Sun Shadows on Google Maps.

 [Sun Surveyor App (Sun & Moon)](https://play.google.com/store/apps/details?id=com.ratana.sunsurveyor&hl=en_US&gl=US) - Sun Surveyor takes the mystery out of the sunrise, sunset, and moon phases, allowing photographers and filmmakers to scout the best locations, plan effectively, and get the perfect shot.

+[The Norwegian Renter's Asscociation](https://www.leieboerforeningen.no/) - Renting can be demanding.
+Many do not know what rights and duties they have.
+We are a member organization that secures and secures your everyday life.
+As a member, you support our work to make life easier and better for all tenants.

 ## Misc